Modern Fiber Optic Communication Systems Simulations with Advanced Level Matlab Modules

 Digital Signal Processing

-QPSK Fiber Optic Communication Systems with Chromatic Dispersion (CD) Compensation through
+QPSK Fiber Optic Communication Systems with Chromatic Dispersion Compensation through

-(1) Use the Existing Modules / Components for Your Research Papers, Research Projects, Theses and Lab Simulation Experiments.
+(1) Use the Existing Modules / Components for Your Research & Development.

-(2) Modify the Modules / Components to the Next Level for Your Research Papers, Research Projects and Theses.
+(2) Modify the Modules / Components to the Next Level for Your Research & Development.

 (3) Integrate Different Modules / Components in the OCSim Package to Realize Your Own Fiber Optic Communication Systems.